NicolasArnouts/ccontext/README.md

 ## Use Cases

 - **Codebase Context**: Send the entire codebase as context to an LLM in one go, avoiding the need to copy and paste snippets manually.
-- **Document Generation**: Generate detailed Markdown and PDF files of your directory structure and file contents, to easily RAG upon.
+- **Document Generation**: Generate detailed Markdown and PDF files of your directory structure and file contents, to easily RAG upon.]
+- **Documentation crawling**: crawl any (documentation) site there is, and use it for sending context

 ## Contributing